Master Plan Process

 Considerations & Approach

 In addition to aligning with TU's strategic priorities, the master plan integrates projects in TU's existing capital pipeline.
-The University Union Addition and Renovation, the Glen Towers and Glen Plaza Renovation, a future home for the College of Health Professions, and the Smith Hall Renovation are incorporated into the plan's proposed development projects.
-The plan also takes into account space needs assessments and recommendations from an independent study evaluating parking availability on TU’s campus.
+The plan also considers space needs assessments and recommendations from an independent study evaluating parking availability on TU’s campus.

-Campus and community input was an important touchstone of master plan development.
-Dozens of listening sessions and open forums were held to understand diverse perspectives and incorporate feedback into the final plan.
+Campus and community input are an important touchstone of master plan development.
+Dozens of listening sessions and open forums will be held to understand diverse perspectives and incorporate feedback into the final plan.

 Process